Acupuncture increases blood circulation and stimulates Qi. It removes energetic blockages and restores the flow of vital energy throughout the body.

 What the color of Sha might tell you:

 - Lighter, Brighter color is fresher (recent common cold)

 - Pale to slightly red - blood deficiency

-- Purple/Black – longterm stasis (pt will usually feel better right away)
+- Purple/Black – longterm stasis (patient will usually feel better right away)